Before you start

 10. Verifying your identity

-Before submitting, please be aware and accept that if tax becomes payable due to:
+Before submitting, please be aware and accept that tax may become payable if:

-• Using a large portion of your tax-free lump sum to make additional pension contributions in a way that HM Revenue & Customs considers inappropriate (sometimes referred to as "recycling of tax-free cash"), or
+• You use a large portion of your tax-free lump sum to make additional pension contributions in a way HM Revenue & Customs doesn't allow.
+This is sometimes called "recycling of tax-free cash."

-• Providing incorrect or inaccurate information in any relevant section of this form,
+• You give incorrect information in any relevant section of this form.

 Declaration